jusdeliens/ovahub/README.md

 Once Docker Desktop started on your admin session, follow theses steps

 ### 🔑 Create users and password
-When using Jusdeliens product, you should have at least 2 users :
+When using Jusdeliens product, you should have at least 3 users :
-- `demo` : for non admin users
+- `demo` : for non admin users with a simple password
-- `admin` : only for 1 admin user
+- `admin` : only for 1 admin user with a strong password
+- `ova` : username used by ova bots

 Usernames and password must be stored encrypted in the `passwd.ini` file.
 To do it, simply use `CTRL+SHIFT+B` shortcut in VSCode and select the task `Register users and passwords`.